 The statements in the surveys fell within themes that addressed a variety of aspects of the experiences of NOCE students and employees on campus.
 The themes listed below were included in either or both surveys, as indicated.

-Student Employee Campus Safety Contact with NOCE staff members Demographics External Factors Media Preferences NOCE Physical Environment Campus Safety Campus &amp; Supervisor Relationships Communications Decision Making/Governance Demographics Job Satisfaction Quality of Education Student Equity Student Support Services NOCE Physical EnvironmentNOCE's Priorities
+Employee

+Campus Safety

+Campus & Supervisor Relationships

+Communications

+Decision Making/Governance

+• Demographics

+Job Satisfaction

+NOCE Physical Environment

+NOCE's Priorities

 The following infographics show the student and employee respondent profiles and summarize the survey findings.

 Continued on next page.